 Inouye had serious misgivings about creating Japanese-only organizations as he knew they were isolating and would only fuel the sense that these strange people were setting up their own private community.
 However, the anti-Asian movement forced his hand and the Haney Nokai was born.

 Over the long run, Haney Nokai was primarily an agricultural cooperative.
 However, the main concerns addressed in its earliest days were more cultural than agricultural.
 The Nokai members were able to meet to discuss amongst themselves how to address the complaints of the Hakujin majority and also with the already existing Nokais of Mission, Hammond and Whonnock.

 One complaint that had caused a lot of friction was the practice of working on Sunday.
-The Japanese feeling was that being Buddhist, there was no reason for them to abstain from Sunday work.
-After many angry confrontations and threats of legal action, the Nokai convinced the Japanese farmers that it was necessary to at least appear to *not* be working on Sunday so any work done should be out of sight for the Hakujin.
+The Japanese Canadian feeling was that being Buddhist, there was no reason for them to abstain from Sunday work.
+After many angry confrontations and threats of legal action, the Nokai convinced Japanese Canadian farmers that it was necessary to at least appear to *not* be working on Sunday so any work done should be out of sight for the Hakujin.

-Another Japanese custom that really grated on the Hakujin was the practice of having women working in the fields alongside the men performing the same tasks as men and often with babies strapped to their backs.
+Another Japanese Canadian custom that really grated on the Hakujin was the practice of having women working in the fields alongside the men performing the same tasks as men and often with babies strapped to their backs.
 Since the members of the Nokai were all male, it was necessary to gather all the women at one home and explain to them that woman should confine their work to areas out of sight of public roads, particularly when carrying babies.
 This practice continued with the women gathered together to receive courses on language and cultural assimilation.